 This is the age-old question… ultimately, both are excellent so it comes down to what you want.
-Hokkaido has a longer season, more snow and many would argue better snow – indeed some claim it has the best snow quality in the world!
-Nagano has more resorts, higher resorts and steeper terrain, excellent snow and is much closer to Tokyo and Japan’s other major cities.
+The ski resorts of Hokkaido typically enjoy a longer season, more snow and what many people will argue is the best powder in the world!
+Nagano has more resorts, higher resorts, steeper terrain, excellent snow, more bluebird days and is much closer to Tokyo and Japan’s other major cities.
 Nagano also borders Niigata and other regions with many ski resorts and can be reached quickly using the Shinkansen/Bullet Train from Tokyo or other rapid services from Nagoya, Kyoto and Osaka meaning that it’s easy to move around and combine your skiing and snowboarding with a broader Japan adventure.

 Nagano is our home therefore it’s our recommendation of the overall better destination.
 While Hokkaido is without question fantastic and you won’t regret if you head there, Nagano and nearby Niigata have the following advantages: